-- 1. Text: Fundamentals of General, Organic, and Biological Chemistry, 7th Edition (2013), J. McMurry, D. Ballantine, C. Hoeger and V. Peterson. - 2.
-Lab Manuals are available through Dr. Kelley's website. - 3.
+- 1. Text: Fundamentals of General, Organic, and Biological Chemistry, 8th Edition (2017), J. McMurry, D. Ballantine, C. Hoeger and V. Peterson. - 2.
+Lab Manuals are available through Dr. Kelley's website and/or Google classrooom - 3.
 Approved (ANSI Z. 87) laboratory eye protection. - 4.
 You will need a calculator for this class.
 It does not have to be a graphing calculator but it should have logarithm and scientific notation functions.
 You should know how to use your calculator.
 Calculators on cell phones may not be used.
 You will not be permitted to share a calculator with a classmate during exams or quizzes.
 Bring your calculator to class, as there will be times when we will be working in class problems.